 Storage and Reheating Tips

-- Storage: Store leftovers in an airtight container in the refrigerator for up to three days or freeze for longer preservation.
+- Storage: Keep leftovers in an airtight container in the fridge for up to 3 days, or freeze for longer.

 FAQs